Mechanical engineers are supposed to work using only CAD programs and books, aren’t they? No, not really.

 Another site for downloading CAD files.
 Here, the focus is more on standard parts, when comparing it to GrabCAD.

 So if you need some shaft keys or bolts that are not in the stock library of you CAD program, get them here.
 Not adding them to the assembly altogether leaves room for easy mistakes.

 The website looks horrendous.
 But mechanical engineers sure know that functionality comes first and foremost.
 And the functionality box has a check mark in it.

-A great resource for finding all kinds of basics and not-so-basics to aid you with your job as an engineers.
+A great resource for finding all kinds of basics and not-so-basics to aid you with your job as an engineer.
 From thread charts to force calculations and calculators, you can find them all.

 The list of possibilities is too long to present here, so go and check it out for yourself.